SennVacan/WhatIsThatPokemon/README.md

 Commands:
 - `!help-pokemon` - Display help information
 - `!setup` - Set up the bot in the current channel (requires administrator permissions)

-## Future Improvements

-- Implement actual image recognition to identify Pokémon
-- Add a database of Pokémon images for reference
-- Add more commands for configuration
-- Improve accuracy of identification

 ## Disclaimer